michaelwfc/csapp/labs/proxy_lab/ReadMe.md

 implement a strictly LRU eviction policy will give you some flexibility in supporting multiple readers.

+# 7 Evaluation
+This assignment will be graded out of a total of 70 points:
+• BasicCorrectness: 40 points for basic proxy operation (autograded)
+• Concurrency: 15 points for handling concurrent requests (autograded)
+• Cache: 15 points for a working cache (autograded)

+## 7.1 Autograding
+Your handout materials include an autograder, called driver.sh, that your instructor will use to assign scores for BasicCorrectness, Concurrency, and Cache.
+From the proxylab-handout directory:

+linux> ./driver.sh

+You must run the driver on a Linux machine

 ## 7.2 Robustness
 As always, you must deliver a program that is robust to errors and even malformed or malicious input.
 Servers are typically long-running processes, and web proxies are no exception.
 Think carefully about how